Emergent Denoising of SDSS Galaxy Spectra Through Unsupervised Deep Learning: Comparisons of spectral denoising

 Both $\Delta_N$ (bottom panels) and $\Delta_O$ (top panels) are shown, for the same three line strengths.
 The characteristic decrease of the residual statistic is evident with respect to increasing S/N. The strong trend of $\Delta$ with D$_n$(4000) is also expected, as stronger breaks imply fainter flux in the blue at around $\lambda\sim$3,800\AA\ where the signal is weaker.
 The overfitting of the BF method (black lines) produces the lowest $\Delta_N$ (lower panels), but a residual statistic $\Delta_O$ that is comparable with the noisy data, i.e. the Butterworth-reconstructed spectra closely resemble the input noisy SDSS data, but not the original, noiseless data.
-Out of the other DL methods that appeared to perform similarly in Fig.~\ref{fig:SN5}, the FS (blue) appear to be optimal.
+Out of the other deep methods that appeared to perform similarly in Fig.~\ref{fig:SN5}, the FS (blue) appears to be optimal.
 The subpar performance of the CS model is also clear as in the previous plot, and so this model is discarded going forward.
 To better understand where it fails, Fig.~\ref{fig:cont_error} is included as a visualisation of the average error as a function of wavelength.
 Emission lines and blue wavelengths appear particularly troublesome.
 This is expected, especially at the blue end of the spectrum where the dominant feature, D$_n$(4000), is associated with particularly high variance.
 This figure will be explored further in Section~\ref{Sec:explainability}.

 Fig.~\ref{fig:resid} reveals that the NW and NW-S exhibit inferior denoising, producing higher residuals than FS in most cases.
 They are, however, attempting to fulfil a significantly more challenging reconstruction objective.
 Additionally, their bottleneck differs in that it does not arise from an autoencoder-style constriction, but a lack of information inherent to the training data.
-The skip connection within NW-S appears to assist in utilising this limited information; it is interesting to see skip connections providing a small benefit in this context, and the limited advantage of NW-S highlights the fundamental difficulty in this kind of recovery.
-As in the case of CS, we discard the NW models going forward.
+The skip connection within NW-S appears to assist in utilising this limited information; while it is interesting to see skip connections providing a small benefit in this context, the limited advantage of NW-S highlights what is potentially a fundamental difficulty in this kind of recovery.
+As in the case of CS, the NW architectures are excluded from further analysis.